-The rise in the value of sterling relative to the US dollar in the financial year was 10% (2020 - 5% fall).
-This has had the effect of reducing the reported value of our USA net assets.
-The average exchange rate for the year rose by 3% (2020 - 3% fall) and its impact on the reported USA results is not material.
+With 29% by value of the Group's property portfolio located in the USA, any significant movement in the US dollar/sterling rate of exchange will impact our reported results.
+The fall in the value of sterling relative to the US dollar in the financial year was 4% (2021 - rise of 10%).
+This has had the effect of increasing the reported value of our USA net assets.
+The average exchange rate for the year rose by 5% (2021 - 3% rise) and its impact on the reported USA results is not material.